DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

 input.

 Areas where we **need volunteer help** include:

+-   **MC/Host (Critical Role):** With Dinis performing on stage throughout the show, we urgently need a confident **volunteer MC** to open the show, welcome the audience, introduce the Music Lab concept, and potentially help with transitions between songs.
+This person should be comfortable with public speaking, understand the project's ethos, and be able to engage both the live and streaming audiences.
+They'll work with the team beforehand to understand key talking points.
+This is an essential role that needs to be filled ASAP.

+-   **Media Coordinator (Critical Role):** As mentioned above, we need someone to serve as technical director during the show, handling all the coordination that Dinis would normally do.
+This person needs to be organized, technically competent, and able to make quick decisions.
+They'll receive a full briefing from Dinis before the show.

 -   **Camera Operators:** If you have a steady hand and either a decent smartphone or camera, join our video team.
 We have a plan for